 - James Madison's Montpelier – Learn about the life of President James Madison at his former home which is now classed as a historical landmark.

 - Shenandoah National Park – Nestled along the Blue Ridge Mountains with breathtaking views of the Shenandoah Valley, including cascading waterfalls and vivid wildflower fields.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Luray Caverns – Cathedral-sized caves and colorful stalactites make up these largest caverns in the eastern United States.